Zasilkovna/magento2/README.md

 #### Widget configuration

 - **API key** - you can find it in [client section](https://client.packeta.com/en/support/) » Client support
+- Create a config.json file in Checkout/Helper and add the key fron client section (use config.json.sample as referance for the file)

 #### Price rules